-Teacher candidates spend one academic year in full-time course work and student teaching.
+New students spend one academic year in full-time course work and student teaching.
 Students may then apply for a California state teaching credential in either multiple subjects (grades K–8) or a single subject (grades 6–12).
-We prepare students for single subject teaching credentials in the humanities (art, English, foreign language, or social science) or single subject teaching credentials in mathematics and science.
+We prepare students for single subject credentials in the humanities (art, English, foreign language, or social science) or in mathematics and science.

 A unique feature of the Teacher Education Programs is that students may return to Mills any time in the five years after they complete their credential to complete an MA in education with an emphasis in teaching (MEET).
 These classes are offered in late afternoons and evenings while students work full time as teachers, and emphasize research on teaching and learning in the students' own classroom and school.
-Students are supported by Mills faculty to become professionals and leaders in their educational contexts.
+Students complete an inquiry project based on their own teaching practices.

 Which program is right for you?